AlmedinShala/createsNotesApp/README.md

 ### How to run;

-- To launch the backend navigate to /backend/server and run the command ** nodemon server.js **
+- To launch the backend navigate to /backend/server and run the command: ** npm run start-server **
-- To launch the frontend navigate to /frontend and run ** npm start **
+- To launch the frontend navigate to /frontend and run: ** npm start **

 Press - click here to go to your notes - on the UI and you will see the application